mahdisoultana/pintrest-inspirations/README.md

 ## pintrest-inspirations

-#### portolio demos with React , typescirpt, gsap, and framer-motion ,from pintrest shows interactive sites
+#### portolio demos  shows interactive example Apps with React , typescirpt, gsap, and framer-motion ,from pintrest and dribble sites inspiration.

-hope you get some values from my code !
+hope you get some value from my code !

-please give a credit , i need your support  buddy 👩‍🚀.
+please give a credit , i need your support  buddy !👩‍🚀.

-enjoy ✨💫
+have a nice day , enjoy ✨💫

 Mahdi Soultana .